julianeon/julianeon/repo_guide.md

 I have completed more advanced apps with authentication and access to various AWS services such as AppSync, but those aren't here since they can't be run locally as easily as an app without AWS credentials.
 I can share that code upon request.

-You can see demos of 17 of my JavaScript apps on [Glitch](https://glitch.com) at [glitch.com/@julianeon](https://glitch.com/@julianeon).
+You can see demos of 16 of my JavaScript apps on [Glitch](https://glitch.com) at [glitch.com/@julianeon](https://glitch.com/@julianeon).
 Be aware that they take 1-3 minutes to load.
 Once they do, you'll see the demo and a link to the code in the tab.

 The example shown below is [julianeon-memory](https://glitch.com/~julianeon-memory).

 ![glitch memory game](./glitch_julianeon_memory.png)

-For some apps, I wrote up explanations of the code and what it does on [javascriptpage.com](https://javascriptpage.com).
+For other apps (excluding the 16 on Glitch), I wrote up explanations of the code and what it does on [javascriptpage.com](https://javascriptpage.com).
 For easier access, I'm listing several repos with demos and writeups (when available) below.

 ![psychedelic eye art](./psychedelic_eyes.png)